 Jim's Stimulator came to the West Coast with a group of flyfishermen that Jim sold his flies to and reached commercial tier, Randall Kaufmann, in 1980.
 Randall desired to make modifications to the pattern while keeping the same name.
 He certainly popularized the pattern through his books and articles.
 Randall introduced the Yellow Stimulator pattern in 1980.
 His version of the Stimulator has a yellow body of Antron Yarn or Haretron and an orange thorax of Angora Goat.
 Randall went back to the Elk Hair as a wing and tail.
 He also shortened the thorax so that it would be about 1/3 of the total body length.
 The head was represented by thread wraps just behind the eye with the Fire Orange thread.
 The body hackle was ginger or badger and the thorax hackle was Grizzly.
 Rather than hand bending a Streamer Hook, Randall preferred to use the newly developed Tiemco 200R.
 Tied in sizes 6-8 , it can imitate both the salmon fly and golden stones or, when tied in size 12-14, the Stimulator can also be used to imitate Little Yellow Stoneflies.
 Randall would tie the pattern in smaller sizes 14-18, to represent caddisflies in tan, green, olive, brown, and gray.
 He'll add some calf body over the elk wing for better visilibility.
 The Stimulator will also makes a good hopper pattern.
 Kaufmann finds that the pattern is often overdressed by other tiers.
 He recommends a hairwing and tail that is sparse, yet flared, to achieve the appearance of bulk.
 This will help stabilize the fly on the water surface.
 The body should also be dubbed with a small diameter and palmered with a hackle that is 1-2 sizes smaller than the hook size generally calls for.
 The palmered hackle should be stiff and tapered with the smaller section at the tail.
 Many genetic hackles will not have this type of taper, and you may need to select these hackles from a cape that offers a tapered hackle.

 Variations of this fly introduced by Randall include the Gold Stimulator (1987), sizes 6-10, for Golden Stones; the Orange Stimulator ( 1982), sizes 4-8, for Salmonflys; the Green Stimulator (1981) tied in sizes 14-18 for the little green stones of late summer and fall; and the Black Stimulator (1988), sizes 6-18, for dark or black stoneflies.
 The Peacock Stimulator is excellent for Skwala Stones in sizes # 8-12 that show up in early Spring.
 The Hot Creek Stimulator showed up in the March/April 2020 issue of Southwest Fly Fishing.
 It is tied with deer hair and usually in smaller sizes of 14-18.

-The most prevalent stoneflies within the Sierras are the Golden Stones which hatch in May through July and the Little Yellow Stones which hatch during the Summer months.
+The most prevalent stoneflies within the Sierra are the Golden Stones which hatch in May through July and the Little Yellow Stones which hatch during the Summer months.
 Less prevalent, but certainly important, are the Skwala and Salmonfly hatches which occur on a number of Sierran streams.
 These hatches are more confined as to their time limit of emergence yet can be the dominant hatch when they occur.
 The Skwala Stones are often mistaken for early Golden Stones and will hatch on freestone streams in the early Spring around March and April.
 Salmonflys, Pteronarcys californica, will hatch around Memorial Day and into June.
 Many of the Stoneflies will hang upon shoreline vegetation and fall into the water from wind gusts.
 Stimulators working the banks, particularly under overhanging foliage will do well.
 Stoneflies will also lay eggs over the water and sometimes flutter into the water by accident.
 Trout are often waiting for these periods of time.